NDepend

 Case Study: High Test Coverage Ratio

 The graph implementation is 90% covered by tests.
-It is not because there is a lot of UI code that it should not been well tested.
-We didn’t spend a good part of our resources in writing tests just for the sake of it.
-We did it because we know by experience that it’ll pay off: probably a few bugs will be reported as for every 1.0 implementation although beta test phases already caught some.
+It is not because there is a lot of UI code that it should not be well-tested.
+We didn’t spend a good part of our resources on writing tests just for the sake of it.
+We did it because we know by experience that it’ll pay off: probably a few bugs will be reported for every 1.0 implementation although beta test phases already caught some.
 But we are confident that it won’t take a lot of resources to fix them.
-We can look forward the future confidently (like supporting properly .NET 5 that will be released in November 2020).
+We can look forward to the future confidently.

-The picture below shows all namespace, classes and methods.
+The picture below shows all namespaces, classes, and methods.
 Smaller rectangles are methods and the color of each rectangle indicates how well a method is covered by tests.
-Clearly we tolerate some gaps in UI code, while non UI code like Undo/Redo actions implementations are 100% covered.
+Clearly, we tolerate some gaps in UI code, while non-UI code like Undo/Redo actions implementations are 100% covered.
 Here also experience tells us how to balance our resources and that everything does not have to be perfect to achieve high maintainability.

 NDepend Graph Implementation 90% covered by tests

-Each year we fix a few dozens of bugs that each impact few users but that doesn’t take us more than a tiny percentage of our overall development resources.
-The overall code base is 86.5% covered by tests and is entirely layered: maintenance doesn’t cost us much.
+Each year we fix a few dozen of bugs that each impact a few users but that doesn’t take us more than a tiny percentage of our overall development resources.
+The overall code base is 87.2% covered by tests and is entirely layered: maintenance doesn’t cost us much.

-Typically at this point comes the remark: but code coverage is not enough, results must be asserted by unit-tests.
-And indeed, if nothing gets asserted nothing gets tested even if the code is entirely covered by tests.
+Typically at this point comes the remark: but code coverage is not enough, unit tests must assert results.
+And as a matter of fact, with no assertions tests are dysfunctional even if the code is entirely covered by tests.
 We want tests to fail when something is going wrong.
-In this next post Case Study : Complex UI Testing I explain how millions of assertions get checked while running our test suite against the graph implementation.
+In this next post Case Study: Complex UI Testing I explain how millions of assertions get checked while running our test suite against the graph implementation.
+Watching the test execution turns to be mesmerizing.

-NDepend offers hundreds of default code rules but only 4 of them are used to validate these key points:
+NDepend offers hundreds of default code rules.
+However, only 4 of them are validating these key points:

-Avoid Namespaces Mutually Dependent with advices on what to do and costs estimation
+Avoid Namespaces Mutually Dependent with advice on what to do and cost estimation

 These rules can be validated during the build process (Azure DevOps / TFS, Jenkins, TeamCity, Bamboo, SonarQube…) and the team can know when the new code written diverges from these two maintainability goals.